influxdata/telegraf/plugins/inputs/powerdns/README.md

   #
   # If no servers are specified, then '/var/run/pdns.controlsocket' is used as the path.
   unix_sockets = ["/var/run/pdns.controlsocket"]

+  # Convert dash in field names to underscore
+  underline = false
 ```

 #### Permissions